 This is a lot of great information about UD’s majors and occupations that are possible with degrees from these programs.
 I’ve been doing a lot of thinking about whether my major is right for me and what career path I want to enter.
 I’ve already talked with my academic advisor, but I have heard that there are additional services on campus that specifically offer major and career-related guidance.
 Who can help me make sense of all the thoughts in my head?

-The Center for Counseling and Student Development, located in the Perkins Student Center, provides personal, educational, and career counseling to UD students.
+The Center for Counseling and Student Development in Warner Hall provides counseling to UD students.
 A series of counseling sessions are included in the student health fee paid each semester.
-A counselor may help students to explore their interests, values, and personality as they all are likely to be considered when picking a major or career path.
+A counselor may be able to assist students who are feeling overwhelmed or are experiencing uncertainty about their futures.

 THE PLACES TO FIND INTERNSHIPS AND JOBS